-Third and fourth students will visit the library every week for one period to exchange books.
-They will participate in teacher planned lessons and activities weekly.
-Sometimes they will participate in student lead activities and exploration.
-Technology access and use will increase substantially in third and fourth grade.

-They will participate in or be provided with access to various school wide reading programs, such as but not limited to: Read Across America; Author Visits; One School, One Book; Book Swap and Reading challenges.
+Fifth and sixth grade students will visit the library every week for 1 period to exchange books.
+They participate in teacher planned lessons and activities weekly.
+Sometimes they participate in student lead activities and exploration.
+Makerspace and technology access and use will increase in fifth grade.
+They participate in or are provided with access to various school wide reading programs, such as but not limited to: Read Across America; Author Visits; Book Swap; Reading Challenges.

-Third and Fourth grade technology resources will include: Chromebooks, computers, Smart Board, various databases including but not limited to:Online Library Catalog, Epic, GAFE, Google Classroom usage, email usage and more.
+Fifth and sixth grade technology resources will include: Chromebooks, computers, Smart Board, various databases including but not limited to: Online Library Catalog, Epic, GAFE, Google Classroom usage, email usage and more.

-Third and Fourth grade students will have access to MakerSpace activities, programs, resources and manipulatives.
-There will be teacher led exploration and student centered exploration.
+Fifth and sixth grade students will have access to MakerSpace activities, programs, resources and manipulatives.
+There will be teacher led and student centered exploration.

-The third and fourth grade program includes story times and a variety of structured reader's response activities.
+The fifth and sixth grade program includes story times and a variety of structured reader's response activities.
 Students are encouraged to develop vocabulary to articulate their thoughts and feelings on shared literature.